3052/google/readme.md

 ## Why cant I login with email and password?

-Up to Android API 19, the login is protected with TLS fingerprinting, which is difficult but possible to bypass.
-Since API 21, Google uses bot-guard via JavaScript to protect the login.
+Up to Google Services Framework 19, the login is protected with TLS fingerprinting, which is difficult but possible to bypass.
+Since Google Services Framework 21, Google uses bot-guard via JavaScript to protect the login.
 I do not know how to reverse that, and I did not find any implementations online.

 ## Contact